 The Almanac, North America’s oldest continuously published periodical, comes out every year in September.
 The latest edition is on sale wherever magazines and books are sold—and in our Web shop.

 Our operation is based in Dublin, New Hampshire.
 The words of the Almanac’s founder, Robert B. Thomas, guide us still: “Our main endeavour is to be useful, but with a pleasant degree of humor.”

-In recent years, we’ve expanded The Old Farmer’s Almanac line of products—always with an eye on Mr. Thomas’s wise words about keeping things fun and practical—so that now we produce many calendars, cookbooks, journals, the All-Season Garden Guide, music CDs, and many handy reference charts.
+In recent years, we’ve expanded The Old Farmer’s Almanac line of products—always with an eye on Mr. Thomas’s wise words about keeping things fun and practical—so that now we produce many calendars, cookbooks, garden guides, and even a digital magazine.

 - An Interactive Timeline Celebrating 225 Years! (from 2017)

 - The Editors

 - Best of the Almanac Articles